ingadhoc/odoo-argentina-ee/account_usability/README.rst

     #.
 Add a button on statemens (only with on dev mode) to cancell all statement lines
     #.
 Add on journal items availability to search and group by analytic account and to search by analytic tags
     #.
 Add button to cancel paid invoices that don't have related payments.
 This happends, for eg, if invoice amount is zero or if counterpart account is no receivable or payable.
+    #.
+Add by default, when creating invoices manually, actual partner is choose, with this module the partner salesperson will be choosen.
+It also choose the salesperson when creating invoices from stock.picking

 Installation